ZapicInc/Support/README.md

 # Zapic Support

 This repository tracks bugs and feature requests for [Zapic's](https://www.zapic.com) social gaming platform.
+This includes issues related to all SDKs and the core platform.

 ### I don't want to read this whole thing I just have a question!!!